 Before you start monitoring the hardware of your network device(s), ensure that it satisfies OpManager's prerequisites for hardware monitoring.

 OpManager uses SNMP to monitor and collect the hardware health status of servers, routers & switches.
 In-case of VMware, the vSphere API is used to collect sensor data.
 The hardware health monitors are associated automatically whenever you add a device with proper SNMP credential.
 If you encounter any problem associating the hardware health monitors, then check for the correct SNMP credentials or contact our support team.

 OpManager provides historical reports on the status of hardware health which can be scheduled based on user needs.

-OpManager allows you to supress hardware alarms for individual devices.
-Just go to the Hardware tab in the device snapshot page of the corresponding device, and click on Supress Hardware Alarms to turn off the hardware alarms for that particular device.
+OpManager allows you to suppress hardware alarms for individual devices.
+Just go to the Hardware tab in the device snapshot page of the corresponding device, and click on Suppress Hardware Alarms to turn off the hardware alarms for that particular device.

 You can customize the hardware health monitoring interval for each device from the corresponding device snapshot page.
 To change the hardware monitoring interval for a particular device, go to the Hardware tab in the device snapshot page and edit the value for the Interval option.